khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 #.
 Installing array API testing dependencies.

-   To make sure you have all the packages for running tests available change the directory to :code:`ivy/ivy_tests/array_api_testing/test_array_api` in your cloned fork using the :code:`cd` command and run the command below (while your :code:`ivy_dev` environment is active):
+   To make sure you have all the packages for running tests available change the directory to :code:`aikit/aikit_tests/array_api_testing/test_array_api` in your cloned fork using the :code:`cd` command and run the command below (while your :code:`aikit_dev` environment is active):

    .. code-block:: none